nik-netlox/loxilight-oss/README.md

 * `loxi-agent.endpointIface=eth1` means that data plane interface name.
 This will be the egress interface for Pod overlay networking(VTEP)
 * `loxi-agent.localIP=10.0.0.100/24` means that original IP address of data plane interface.

+For further info about label & annotations within Loxilight, see Loxilight [Architecture](docs/design/architecture.md)

 ### Write CNI Plugin Configuration File
 All master/worker nodes which will have loxilight agent pods running on them must to have CNI Configurations.
 To configuire this to a node, write this:
 ```